-The Report of the General Purposes Committee (to whom your Committee's Special Report as to Committee of the the removal of the Boilers &c. was referred by Council as to the the Cambridge Town Council), dated the 12th of Water to the June last, was read (see page 41) at a Meeting of your Committee, held 24th of June last, suggesting that the future supply of water should be obtained from the Cambridge Waterworks Company.
+The Report of the General Purposes Committee Suggestion by (to whom your Committee's Special Report as to Committee of the the removal of the Boilers &c. was referred by Council as to the future supply of the Cambridge Town Council), dated the 12th of Water to the Asylum.
+June last, was read (see page 41) at a Meeting of your Committee, held 24th of June last, suggesting that the future supply of water should be obtained from the Cambridge Waterworks Company.